 Leadership and Volunteering: Ms Dhruvika Mehta - DMEHTA@cheneyschool.org

 Ms Phoebe Mortimer - PMO@cheneyschool.org

 "We have a much more mature relationship with our teachers.
 Cheney Sixth Form is a fantastic, unique experience which offers lots of opportunities for students to develop their interests."
 Year 12 Student

 Students see their Super Tutor for an hour lesson once per week, and are delivered a varied and rich extended curriculum, devised by the Super Tutor team.
 Areas of focus are:

 - UCAS and Next Steps

 - Contemporary Issues

 "THE TUTOR SESSIONS ARE GREAT FOR TALKING ABOUT ISSUES THAT ARE NOT SUBJECT RELATED."
 YEAR 13 STUDENT

 Our students are at the heart of what we do, and there is a range of support available to students should they need it.
-Sarah Warbrick and Jacqui Dearden are based in the Sixth Form Office and look after attendance (which is key to ensuring successful outcomes), and any day-to-day issues that the students are facing.
+Sarah Warbrick and Debbie Smith are based in the Sixth Form Office and look after attendance (which is key to ensuring successful outcomes), and any day-to-day issues that the students are facing.
 We work hard to ensure that there are calm and productive study spaces available to them throughout the day.
 Our door is (almost) always open and our office is never empty for long!
-Our school nurse, Caroline Smith, is also available to help students with any medical issues and we have a counselling service available to which we can refer students for in-school support.
+Our school nurse, Anna McNally, is also available to help students with any medical issues and we have a counselling service available to which we can refer students for in-school support.